UltraEngine/Documentation/CPP/Leadwerks.md

 # Using a 3D Engine

-It is possible to integrate Ultra App Kit into an existing 3D engine.
-In this article we will describe how [Leadwerks Game Engine](https://www.leadwerks.com) can use Ultra App Kit to embed a 3D graphics viewport in a GUI application.
+It is possible to integrate Ultra App Kit into an existing 3D engine if the engine can create a 3D rendering context on a system window handle.

+In this example we will describe how [Leadwerks Game Engine](https://www.leadwerks.com) can use Ultra App Kit to embed a 3D graphics viewport in a GUI application.

 ## Setting up the Project